-6.1 Grant Procedures
+6.1 Grant Procedures/Guidelines

-All Council grant programs will have accompanying procedures (with some to be developed or updated after the commencement of this Policy) that outline the eligibility and other specific information for each Council grant.
-Any amendments that materially change the intent of each procedure, must be considered and approved by the CEO.
+All Council grant programs will have accompanying procedures/ guidelines (with some to be developed or updated after the commencement of this Policy) that outline the eligibility and other specific information for each Council grant.
+Any amendments that materially change the intent of each procedure/guideline, must be considered and approved by the CEO.

-From time to time, circumstances may change, leading to the need for minor administrative changes to grant procedures.
-Where an update does not materially alter procedures, such a change may be made administratively.
+From time to time minor administrative changes may need to occur to grant procedures/guidelines.
+Where an update does not materially alter procedures/guidelines, such a change may be made administratively.
 Examples of minor administrative changes include changes to names of Council departments or positions, the grant management software that Council uses, changes to names of Federal or State Government departments or a minor amendment to legislation that does not have material impact.